 How To Email Your List

-How to communicate with the people with the money in a way that does not turn you into:
+Today we are talking about how to communicate with the people with the money in a way that does not turn you into:

 a.) an irritating pest,